wincent/clipper/README.md

 ## Installing

+For Homebrew users, install by running (outside of all tmux sessions):

+    brew install clipper # and follow the prompts...

-A 64-bit binary archive prepared on OS X 10.8 Mountain Lion can be downloaded
+For non-Homebrew users, a 64-bit binary archive prepared on OS X 10.8 Mountain Lion can be downloaded from:
-from:

 - https://wincent.com/products/clipper